 How to Make an Instructional Video for Free

 When you put ScreenRec and Lightworks together, you pretty much have the best software for creating training videos.
-You can record any kind of training videos with those two, e.g. make instructional videos for YouTube or your internal eLearning platform.
+You can record any kind of training videos with those two, e.g. make short instructional videos for YouTube or your internal eLearning platform.
 Here’s how: